dmlc/difacto/include/difacto/README.md

    issue remote procedure calls (RPCs) from the scheduler to any workers and servers, and monitors the progress.

-An example interactive diagram between the scheduler, a worker, and a server:
+The following figure shows the scheduler sends a RPC to a worker, which get and update the weights on the servers.

  <img src=https://raw.githubusercontent.com/dmlc/web-data/master/difacto/class_arch.png width=500/>